nintra/hoodie-plugin-imagine/README.md

 ## API
 All plugin methods are returning promises.
+Also `.add` and `.update` call a progress as soon as an image is resized client-side.
 ```javascript
 // uploads an image and returns a image object
 hoodie.imagine.add(group, dataUrl);